 Let’s walk through the steps on how WooCommerce products can be synchronized with the Facebook business catalog.

 You can refer to the article How to Install a Free Plugin to learn about the installation process of the plugin.

 From the WordPress dashboard, go to WooCommerce > Facebook Catalog menu.
 You will be taken to the Manage Connection window.

 Step 1: Connect to FB Business Account

-You must connect with your FB business account as a pre-requisite to start synchronizing your products with Facebook.
+Create a Facebook business account (if you don’t have one already) and login to it as a pre-requisite to start syncing your WooCommerce products with Facebook.

 - You will need to create a new Business Manager Account to be able to connect your catalog.

-- Create your product catalog if you haven’t one.
+- Create your product catalog if you don’t have one.

 - Use this reference to view the product fields that will be synchronized via this plugin.

 The user can click on the Connect with my FB product catalog button to start the synchronization process.